kauredo/real_estate_scraper/api/README.md

 # Sofia Galvao Group API

-This document provides an overview of the Sofia Galvao Group API, explaining how to use the API endpoints to interact with the application's data!
+This document provides an overview of the Sofia Galvao Group API, explaining how to use the API endpoints to interact with the application's data.

 ## Base URL